Detox Diaries: One Editor Reveals Her 3-Day Quest to Reset Her System

 The Final Thoughts

 My overall takeaway?
 Detoxing in a healthy and sustainable way is far easier than I anticipated.
-I was under the impression I had to eat less (in general, and certainly less of my favourite flavors) to pull it off.
+I was under the impression I had to eat less (in general, and certainly less of my favourite flavours) to pull it off.
 Before I began, Fahad told me, "You will feel lighter, your face will look brighter (and your waist a little smaller), your energy levels will be better, and you should have improved digestion and sleep.
-This plan gives your body more more nutrients, vitamins, minerals than you were ingesting before."
+This plan gives your body more nutrients, vitamins, minerals than you were ingesting before."

 I finished the third day feeling lean, happy, and properly hydrated.
 My jeans were roomier by the end of the third day, and while I wasn't as worried about losing weight, I could tell I had.
 My oft puffy under-eye circles had improved and my skin was glowing.
 How's that for instant gratification?
 After my successful three days on the program, I've decided to stick with it for three months.
 That's the amount of time Fahad suggests you take to break a habit—and trust me, I have plenty.
 "Over time, Fahad explains, "you will continue to see improvements.
 The body responds well to consistency—the more consistent you are with good eating habits, the better the results will be."